Mercedes-Benz E-Class (W213): AMG E 63 4MATIC+ and AMG E 63 S 4MATIC+ (2016–2023)

-AMG E 63 4MATIC+ and AMG E 63 S 4MATIC+ Estate/Wagon (2016–2023)

-Just like the AMG sedan versions, the E 63 wagon is also equipped with 4MATIC+ fully variable AWD and is also equipped with the M177 biturbo 4.0 litre V8 in two states of tune.
+The E 63 4MATIC+ models are both also available with the wagon body.
 The AMG E 63 wagon's styling cues and features are much different from the base model to distinguish that it is a performance variant of the car.
 The front bumper is wider, a front splitter is added, and large opening flanks are seen on the AMG-branded grille.
 The car also has various AMG branding throughout it to show its significance and the badging on the rear trunk lid depicts that it is in fact an AMG E 63 (S) wagon.
 The AMG E 63 wagon is equipped with 64 cubic feet of cargo volume compared to the AMG E 63 sedan's 57.4 cubic feet.
 The vehicle is also used as the official F1 medical car.
 As with the sedan, the wagon also does not receive the mild-hybrid technology found in other cars in the AMG lineup.